Mets find relief in New Year, introducing Dellin Betances

 This Big Apple baseball tour culminates with his new team in Queens, where Betances will be counted on to play a key role on a club managed by a former teammate and close friend.

-“He’s probably one of the players that I would say is just hungry for baseball,” Betances said of rookie manager Carlos Beltrán.
-“Obviously, him being the manager here definitely helped out.
-I know how much a lot of the players are going to be excited to play for a guy like that, a future Hall of Famer.”

-Beltrán influenced Betances’ decision to sign with the Mets, as did several others in the organization, including veteran second baseman Robinson Canó, who had multiple FaceTime video calls with the reliever.
+Beltran influenced Betances’ decision to sign with the Mets, as did several others in the organization, including veteran second baseman Robinson Cano, who had multiple video calls with the reliever.

-“I think Carlos had a relationship with Dellin and the fact that both were here in New York presented opportunities for them to be in communication,” said Mets general manager Brodie Van Wagenen, noting that several teams were interested in Betances.
-“Canó, he got involved closer to the end, and Carlos again had a conversation late in the process.
-But Carlos more regularly and then Robbie more actively.”
+Betances gets a $5.3 million signing bonus, in equal installments of $1,325,000 on Feb.
+1, April 1, July 1 and Oct.
+1. He has a $2.2 million salary this year, and a $6 million player option for 2021 with a $3 million buyout if not exercised.
+There is a $1 million conditional player option for 2022 that could be exercised if Betances pitches in 50 or more major league games this year.

-Listed at 6-foot-8 and 265 pounds, Betances strikes an imposing presence on the mound.
+Listed at 6-foot-8 and 265 pounds, Betances strikes an imposing presence.
 He can throw in the high-90s, his fastball coupled with an effective knuckle curve.
-He appeared in 358 regular-season games with the Yankees, posting a 2.36 ERA.
+He appeared in 358 regular season games with the Yankees, posting a 2.36 ERA.

-“He’s got size, he’s got strength and he’s got swagger when he takes the mound,” Van Wagenen said of his club’s newest acquisition.
-“His power stuff can overmatch and overpower, and ultimately he can intimidate his opposing hitters.”
+”He’s got size, he’s got strength and he’s got swagger when he takes the mound,” general manager Brodie Van Wagenen said. ”His power stuff can overmatch and overpower, and ultimately he can intimidate his opposing hitters.”

 Opponents have hit just .170 against Betances during his career, the third-lowest mark among active players with at least 300 innings pitched.